 - Download the Kitchen Safety Checklist.
 Ensure your kitchen is ready with the tools and resources you need before the big event.

 Are Your Guests at High Risk for Food Poisoning?

-Take special care during the holidays to ensure that vulnerable guests avoid high-risk foods, such as raw or undercooked eggs, raw or unpasteurized dairy products, raw fish or shellfish, raw or rare meat or undercooked poultry.
+Take special care during the holidays to ensure that vulnerable guests avoid high-risk foods, such as raw or under-cooked eggs, raw or unpasteurized dairy products, raw fish or shellfish, raw or rare meat and under-cooked poultry.

 Joy to the Leftovers

-Store leftovers in shallow containers (2 inches deep or less).
+Store leftovers in shallow containers.
 Remove turkey from the bone and store it separately from the stuffing and gravy.
-Slice breast meat; legs and wings may be left whole.
-Use turkey within 3 to 4 days; stuffing and gravy within 1 to 2 days.
+Slice breast meat into smaller portions to speed up cooling; legs and wings may be left whole.
+Use turkey, stuffing and gravy within 3 to 4 days.
 Reheat leftovers to 165°F.